- Highly Durable Polyester Resins

 - American Made

 Our WorthingtonStone™ polymer stone columns are a unique product in the stone porch column industry.
 Manufactured from a composition of highly durable polyester resins, these polymer stone columns have the look and feel of real cast stone but they weigh approximately 50% less than standard stone columns.
-This weight reduction is achieved by manufacturing our polymer stone columns in a rotary cast mold which allows WorthingtonStone™ polymer stone columns to have a hollow core.
-By adding pigments into the casting material we can offer our WorthingtonStone™ polymer Stone columns in six different standard colors.
+This weight reduction is achieved by manufacturing our polymer stone columns in a rotary cast mold which allows them to have a hollow core.
+Swipe/Scroll right to see available styles.

 The square WorthingtonStone™ is available to complement our round tapered or non-tapered polymer stone columns.
 The availability of the square columns incorporate the spun cast manufacturing as our fiberglass columns but have an additional pigment to give it color and finished texture look to look and feel like stone.
 This process is a very lightweight alternative to real cast stone and still is strong enough to hold up to 20,000 lbs each.
 Plain square column and pilaster options are available and can be color matched.